pololu/vl6180x-arduino/README.md

 * `uint32_t readReg32Bit(uint16_t reg)`<br>
   Reads a 32-bit sensor register and returns the value read.

+* `void setScaling(uint8_t new_scaling)`<br>
+  Sets range scaling factor.
+The sensor uses 1x scaling by default, giving range measurements in units of mm.
+Increasing the scaling to 2x or 3x makes it give raw values in units of 2 mm or 3 mm instead.
+In other words, a bigger scaling factor increases the sensor's potential maximum range but reduces its resolution.

+* `uint8_t getScaling(void)`<br>
+  Returns the current range scaling factor.

 * `uint8_t readRangeSingle(void)`<br>
   Performs a single-shot ranging measurement and returns the reading (distance in millimeters).